 US-77 James C. Nance Bridge Between Purcell and Lexington

-Work is underway to replace the Purcell/Lexington bridge with a modern four-lane structure, shown here in this rendering.
+From rendering to reality the Purcell/Lexington bridge with a modern four-lane structure.

 Impact to Traffic